HKanwal/ai-todolist/README.md

 ### Backend

 Node.js server is automatically deployed to Fly.io [by this workflow](https://github.com/HKanwal/ai-todolist/blob/main/.github/workflows/fly.yml) if a change in server files is detected.

+## Rate Limits

+API requests are limited to 30 per hour.
+AI's context is limited to only the last 3 created todos.
+Each todo sent to the AI is limited to 120 characters.

 ## Run Locally